Facing

 few minutes before departure, the warriors must go through a

-of qualified comrades.
-This group is considered mature, strong
+of qualified comrades with elaborate hunting skills.
+The selected group was considered mature, strong

 Ilbarnot

-(young warriors) who are disqualified would be send home for
+(junior warriors) who were disqualified were sent back home for

 rest.
 Not every warrior would accept to return home.
-The rejection
+Rejection

-and older warriors.
-The warriors would fight with clubs and
+warriors.
+The warriors fought each other with clubs, sticks and

 The

-rejects, young warriors, are commanded by older warriors to
+rejects, junior warriors, are commanded by senior warriors to

-keep the information of lion hunting confidential, until their
+keep the lion hunting information confidential, until their

-colleagues return from hunting.
+colleagues return home from hunting.
 Also, there have been cases

-whereby older warriors have forced young warriors to give up
+whereby senior warriors forced junior warriors to give up

 their spears and shields.
-This is an insult to young warriors,
+This was an insult to junior warriors,

-as extra weapons are not necessarily needed for lion hunting.
+as extra weapons were not necessarily needed to hunt a lion.

-(One spear can bring a lion down).
-The attitude of forcing young
+One spear was sufficient to bring a lion down.
+The attitude of forcing junior

-warriors to give up their weapons is deemed to encourage them
+warriors to give up their weapons was a measure to encourage them

 to be a little more responsible.